-This is the final course in a sequence of three addressing acute pain management in patients throughout the perioperative period.
-The course introduces the student to best practices in educating and mentoring others in the field of acute pain management.
+This is the final course in a sequence of five related to the perioperative management of pain.
+This course introduces the student to evaluating best evidencebased practices in the field of acute pain management.
 Current literature and evidence-based practices are examined and critiqued to determine if current anesthetic practices are supported by research.
-Topics include the role of enhanced recovery after surgery (ERAS) and multimodal pain management to facilitate early and improved recovery following surgical procedures.
-Finally, students review the essential business principles and policies needed to optimally provide acute pain management services, and learn the skills needed to create a pain management team.
+Specialty areas such as pediatric considerations and the management of chronic pain are investigated.
+Students also review the essential ethical, legal, public policy, and business principles needed to provide acute pain management services and learn the skills necessary to create a pain management team.
+Finally, the course introduces students to best practices in mentoring and educating others in the field of acute pain management.